matteematt/.dotfiles/README.md

 The following fonts I have included into this repository that I use for my terminal and text editors.
 They are fonts freely downloadable on the internet that I have patched with the [Nerd fonts patching tool](https://www.nerdfonts.com).
 * Monaco Nerd Font Complete Mono.otf
-* Sauce Code Pro Nerd Font Complete Mono.ttf
+* Source Code Pro Nerd Font Complete Mono.ttf

 ### Install Script